 The best ways to collect metrics

-To collect analytical metrics like traffic or conversion rates, use Google Analytics, Google Search Console, or customizable dashboards generated in data visualization tools like Google Data Studio.
+To collect analytical metrics like traffic or conversion rates, use Google Analytics, Google Search Console, or customizable dashboards generated in data visualization tools like Looker Studio.
 Start by estimating your website’s health score and spotting critical issues that SE Ranking’s Website Audit tool can help you fix.

 In the Website Audit tool, you can head over to the Crawled Pages section to see every page of the website found during the audit.
 It can help you identify your website’s status on a page-by-page basis.

 To get the most out of this report, filter pages by status code, referring pages, robots meta tag, their indexation status, link ratio, or by the type of issues detected on these pages:

 - Errors ( severe issues that must be immediately addressed)

 - Warnings (less critical issues that still need to be addressed)

 - Notices (issues that may not be creating problems but need to be examined)

 By combining multiple filters at once, you can get exact results.
 Let’s say you want to find all website URLs whose titles are too long or description issues so you can change them later in bulk.
 You can easily add these two filters to the report.

 Consider leaning on user behavior metrics to create a fully functional dashboard report with information on the website’s overall state.
 To do this, go to the Looker Studio home page.
 Here, you can either create a blank report or use one of the offered visualization templates.